wp-plugins/music-store/readme.txt

 *   Allow to filter by artist: Inserts a field into the Music Store webpage that allows to filter products by the artist.
 *   Allow to filter by album: Inserts a field into the Music Store webpage that allows to filter products by the album they belong.
 *   Allow multiple pages: Allows paging of music store products.
+*   Use friendly URLs on products: Allows to use friendly URLs for products pages.
 *   Store layout: Allows select one of the multiple layouts available for the store.
 *   Items per page: Defines the number of products per page in the Music Store.
 *   Player style: Select the audio player style from the list.